-Iceland is a dream destination to visit with amazing vistas and mind blowing scenery but there is no getting away from the fact that it is also one of the most expensive countries on the planet to visit.
-While we have written a detailed travel guide for one week in Iceland along with all the Iceland travel tips for first time visitors,i wanted to write about one of the most important aspects of visiting Iceland: the Iceland travel budget.
+Iceland is a dream destination to visit (one of our highlights from 2019) with amazing vistas and mind blowing scenery but there is no getting away from the fact that it is also one of the most expensive countries on the planet to visit.
+While we have written a detailed travel guide on One week in Iceland along with all the Iceland travel tips for first time visitors, i wanted to write about one of the most important aspects of visiting Iceland: the Iceland travel budget.

 To give you an idea of how much you should budget for your trip, I have compiled a list of all our expenses.
 This Iceland travel budget for one week will help you in planning your budget as well as make you well prepared for the costs.
 Along with that we have listed quite a few tips that will help cut your travel costs.

 There is no getting away from the fact that Iceland is one of the most expensive countries in the world which we already knew and had budgeted accordingly.
 Our Iceland travel budget for one week was Rs 2,28,544 or 3180 USD.

 This amount includes accomodation, food, drinks, transportation, activities and souvenir shopping.
 However, this amount DOES NOT INCLUDE flights, visa and travel insurance.
 We are Flashpackers AKA Mid range travelers.
 Our average daily budget turned out to be approx 450 USD/day for the both of us or 225 USD / day / person.
 We spent a major chunk of our travel budget on all the activities that we wanted to do.
 A rough daily travel budget would look something like this:

 - MID RANGE TRAVELERS: 200-250 USD/day

 Now that we have revealed our total Iceland travel budget for one week, let’s check out the category wise breakdown of the total trip budget.

 ACCOMODATION IN REYKJAVIK FOR 4 NIGHTS: Rs 22,064/ 306 USD